Whether Pulte Homes' second quarter was good or bad depends on what numbers you look at and who's interpreting them.

 Whatever is happening with the market itself, Pulte's big challenge is to return to profitability.
 "We have to get back to making money," Dugas said bluntly.

-The company’s large number of speculative homes has been making that an even more elusive task, especially as Pulte has been discounting them to move them off the books in recent months.
+The company's large number of speculative homes has been making that an even more elusive task, especially as the company has been meaningfully discounting them to move them off the books in recent months.
 The inventory of unfinished homes fell 42% in the past year.